The Healing Power of Movement: How Exercise Transforms Mental Health

 When we engage in movement with awareness, several fascinating changes unfold:

 1) Our biochemistry shifts.
 Physical activity influences the neurotransmitters that affect mood and stress, including dopamine, serotonin, and endorphins.
-But unlike intensive exercise that produces a temporary “high” along with increased cortisol (our primary stress hormone), mindful moderate movement creates more sustainable mood regulation without the same stress response.
+But unlike intensive exercise that produces a temporary “high” along with increased cortisol (the body’s primary stress hormone), mindful moderate movement creates more sustainable mood regulation without the same stress response.

 2) We reconnect with our bodies.
-Many mental health challenges involve disconnection from bodily sensations - either through numbing out or hyperfocusing on physical discomfort.
-Somatic movement helps rebuild this awareness through what practitioners call “interoception” - the ability to sense internal states without becoming overwhelmed by them.
+Many mental health challenges involve disconnection from bodily sensations — either through numbing out or hyperfocusing on discomfort.
+Somatic movement rebuilds this awareness through interoception — the ability to sense internal states without becoming overwhelmed by them.

 4) The stress cycle completes.
-Our bodies are designed to move when stressed (think “fight or flight”).
-When we remain physically still during emotional stress, the stress chemicals have nowhere to go and can become trapped in our bodies.
+Our bodies are designed to move when stressed (fight or flight).
+If we remain still, stress chemicals linger.
 Movement helps complete this biological cycle, allowing these chemicals to be processed and released.

-Research has shown that regular exercise can be highly effective for managing depression symptoms, with some studies finding it comparable to other treatments for mild to moderate depression.
-A landmark study in JAMA Psychiatry by Blumenthal and colleagues (2007) demonstrated that exercise was as effective as antidepressant medication for some adults with major depression, with lower relapse rates at the 10-month follow up.
+Research has shown that regular exercise can be highly effective for managing depression symptoms.
+A landmark study in Psychosomatic Medicine (2007) found exercise was as effective as antidepressant medication for some adults with major depression, with lower relapse rates at 10 months.

 However, mental health care is deeply personal, and what works best varies from person to person.
 Movement practices are best viewed as one valuable tool in a broader approach to well-being, and any treatment decisions should always be made in consultation with healthcare providers.